 If you have any of these risk factors, don’t fret.
-The following 30 tips can help you reduce your risk of prostate cancer so you can take control of your own health.
+The following 30 tips can help you reduce your risk of prostate cancer so you can take control of and improve your own health.

 When was the last time you got a checkup?

 You should be visiting your doctor at least once a year for a physical.
 This ensures your doctor can catch any potential problems before they become serious.

 Talk to your doctor about any risk factors for prostate cancer.
 If you are over 50, your doctor will likely start testing your PSA levels.

 PSA (prostate-specific antigen) can help determine whether or not you are currently at risk for prostate cancer.
 PSA levels have been linked to the onset and aggressiveness of prostate cancer.
 In general, low levels mean low risk of cancer right now, but this could change.
 If you have high levels, your doctor will want to do a biopsy to check for cancer.